 To put it simply, being a successful negotiator means knowing what to say and the best time to say it.
 It’s also about knowing when, or when not, to make allowances, or offer reductions or concessions.

-The best negotiations tend to be those based on a win-win approach for everyone, that also enable both parties to secure the most favourable outcome possible under the circumstances.
+The finest negotiations tend to be those based on a win-win approach for everyone, that also enable both parties to secure the most favourable outcome possible under the circumstances.

-Negotiating is a skill that can take time to develop, so the next time you’re buying a car, selling something on Gumtree or browsing at a market, take the opportunity to haggle — just for practice.
+Negotiating is a skill that can be difficult to develop, so when you’re buying a car, selling something on Gumtree or browsing at a market, take the opportunity to haggle — just for practice.

 Presentation and public speaking skills